highchair/artinruins-com/_property/governor-dyer-market.md

 ### History

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 […] To the east, along Rathbone Street, is a one- and two-story, flat-roof structure.
 The north half of the structure (1974) stands one-story in height with a loading dock and overhanging canopy along its west elevation.
 Attached to this concrete block structure is a two-story, brick block (1927) with decorative brick stringcourses and a simple cornice.
 Three pedestrian entrances with replacement doors are located along the façade.
 Fenestration consists of single and tripled, rectangular replacement 1/1 sash.
 A tall brick chimney rises from the north end of this block.
 A sign reading: “Breakfast - Lunch Restaurant” is located on the [parking lot facing western] façade. […]